Batman comic book postponed after Colorado movie shooting

 Twelve people were killed and 58 injured in the midnight shooting rampage at a screening last week for the new Batman movie "The Dark Knight Rises."

-Former neuroscience student James Eagan Holmes, 24, was arrested behind the theatre shortly after the shooting and appeared in court for the first time on Monday pending formal charges next week.
+Former neuroscience student James Eagan Holmes, 24, was arrested behind the theater shortly after the shooting and appeared in court for the first time on Monday pending formal charges next week.

 While DC Entertainment, a division of the Warner Bros Entertainment, did not divulge the exact nature of the "insensitive" imagery in the latest "Batman, Inc.," Chris Burnham, the illustrator of the series, posted on Twitter that the delay was "due some grim imagery that would seem wholly inappropriate given the Aurora killings."